How to build an Action

 message strings ("Something went wrong" / "Action completed successfully", respectively) are technically safe to show users, but you'll often want to set them to something more useful.

-declaration for that -- you can set strings (most common) or a callable (note for the error case, if you give it a callable that expects a single argument, the exception that was raised will be passed in).
+declarations for that -- you can set strings (most common) or a callable (note for the error case, if you give it a callable that expects a single argument, the exception that was raised will be passed in).

 For instance, configuring the action like this: